FME849/space-reproduce/README.md

 2. Switch to `SpaceReproduce` build profile
 3. Run Unity `Build And Run`

-*Note:*
+**Note:**
-*1. This project's purpose is to reproduce the Identity problem which cannot retrieve user's Identity with token from Firebase*
+1. This project's purpose is to reproduce the Identity problem which cannot retrieve user's Identity with token from Firebase
-*2. The Firebase config can be found in WebGL Build/Assets/WebGLTemplates/SpaceReproduce/index.html*
+2. The Firebase config can be found in WebGL Build/Assets/WebGLTemplates/SpaceReproduce/index.html